Antarctica for Kids

 When we were there, there was a Russian/Australian ship stuck in Antarctic sea ice that was getting international coverage.
 Not many of us would have complained if we had gotten stuck in the sea ice and been there for an extra week.
 Alas, the ship was able to back right out with no problems.

-So at this point the only thing missing was whales.
+So at this point, the only thing missing on our trip to Antarctica was whales.
 We had seen some Minke whales, but nothing up close.
 Bring on the Gerlache Strait.
 We were sailing slowly while the naturalists looked for whales.
 And then they found them.
 So amazing to watch a pod of killer whales for half an hour.

 Heading back up the Gerlache Straight, we didn’t encounter any more killer whales.
 Instead, we saw well over a hundred humpback whales.
 As with the killer whales, the captain positioned us optimally based on the location of all of the whales and then we just waited for pods to approach the ship.
 Pretty amazing.
 It was cold up on deck, so Evelyn hung out in the room while I was taking photos like this.
 But she was still able to see whales right outside the window.
 A room with a view indeed.